-Baltimore Sun reports if you’re buying from a carry-out or crab house, more than likely it’s J.O Spice.
+Baltimore Sun reports if you’re buying crabs from a Maryland carry-out or crab house, more than likely it’s J.O Seasoning.

 J.O. is also in regional products that you may have simply assumed were spiced with Old Bay, such as Route 11 Chips.

-Is it a bait-and-switch?
-Turns out, no. Old Bay was started in 1939 by a German immigrant fleeing Nazi Germany.
 J.O.
-Spice began in 1945 by a couple born and raised on Tangier Island, Virginia, J.O.
-(James Ozzle) Strigle and his wife Dot.
+Spice began in 1945 by a couple born and raised on Tangier Island, Virginia — J.O.
+(James Ozzle) Strigle and his wife, Dot.

 No one much cares to break down the J.O. combination, although J.O. claims to use a “custom blend using ingredients and a special salt, which adhere to the steamed crab.”

-Unlike Old Bay, it has a factory outlet at the warehouse, next to the corporate office.
+Unlike Old Bay, J.O. has a factory outlet at the warehouse, next to the corporate office.
 The way factory outlets used to be.